-The State of New Jersey requires all students attending classes at our main college campuses in Lodi and Rutherford, as well as students pursuing the Master of Science in Nursing through our online program, to complete a health form.
+The State of New Jersey requires all students attending classes at our main University campuses in Lodi and Rutherford, as well as students pursuing the Master of Science in Nursing through our online program, to complete a health form.
 You will receive this form directly from the Felician Student Wellness Office.
 Please complete and return this form as soon as possible once you have received it.

 Financing Your Degree